Row-Stochastic Matrices Can Provably Outperform Doubly Stochastic Matrices in Decentralized Learning: Experiments

 \section{Experiments}

-We now empirically validate the theoretical findings using both a synthetic least-squares task and a deep learning task on CIFAR-10.
-All experiments are conducted on a 16-node network with two distinct weight vectors $\lambda_A$ and $\lambda_B$, across standard benchmark topologies as well as the tailored graphs $\mathcal{G}_{\lambda_A}$ and $\mathcal{G}_{\lambda_B}$ generated by Algorithm~\ref{alg:build_graph_from_weights}.
-Detailed experimental settings are in Appendix \ref{sec:Experimental details and additional results}.
+We empirically validate the theoretical results on a synthetic least-squares task and CIFAR-10 \cite{krizhevsky2009learning}.
+Experiments are conducted on 16-node networks with two weights $\lambda_A$ and $\lambda_B$, and are further scaled to 32 nodes with $\lambda_C$ and $64$ nodes with $\lambda_D$ when applicable, with increasing weight imbalance.
+The least-squares experiments cover all three scales, while the CIFAR-10 experiments are run up to $32$ nodes.
+For each weight vector, we test standard topologies and the tailored graphs generated by Algorithm~\ref{alg:build_graph_from_weights}.
+More details are provided in Appendix~\ref{sec:Experimental details and additional results}.